The Golden Bat: History

+Before Ōgon Bat debuted, in 1930, a villainous protagonist was created known as Kuro Bat (黒バット "Black Bat"), a phantom thief depicted committing robberies until Ōgon Bat debuted and defeated him.
+Since Ōgon Bat was more popular with children, Kuro Bat was reworked as the series' main villain, Dr. Nazō, with Ōgon Bat becoming the titular protagonist.

-Ōgon Bat was created by 16-year-old Takeo Nagamatsu and 25-year-old Suzuki Ichiro in 1931, and was named after the Golden Bat cigarette brand.
+Ōgon Bat was created by 16-year-old Takeo Nagamatsu and 25-year-old Suzuki Ichiro in 1931, and was named after the Golden Bat cigarette brand and about 440 volumes were released over a two-year period starting in 1931.
 The two were inspired by drawings of mythological characters in Tokyo's Ueno Royal Museum to create a new hero based on science rather than mythology.
+The franchise was also co-illustrated and written by Koji Kata, a friend of Nagamatsu.
 The character debuted in a kamishibai, a type of traveling show in which a sequence of pictures are shown, narrated by a storyteller.
-The character was popular enough to survive the decline of kamishibai following World War II, and was eventually adapted into manga (including one by Osamu Tezuka) and anime.
+The character was popular enough to survive the decline of kamishibai following World War II, and was eventually adapted into manga by Shōnen Gahōsha that ran from 1948 to 1950 (including one by Osamu Tezuka) and anime.

+Most of Nagamatsu's original works no longer exist due to most of them being lost or destroyed by fires in the war.
+What is known to remain of the original is 37 paintings of the original Ôgon Bat itself which were kept and preserved by Nagamatsu's eldest daughter Taniguchi Yoko.
+However, no known paintings of the original Kuro Bat also still exist.